 An Illinois slip and fall accident can happen anywhere.
 Anytime a property owner fails to correct or warn you about a dangerous condition, you can fall and you can be seriously injured.
-Over the last four and half decades, our attorneys have helped thousands of personal injury victims and we have fought hard for their recoveries, regardless of where they were injured.
+Over the last five decades, our attorneys have helped thousands of personal injury victims and we have fought hard for their recoveries, regardless of where they were injured.
 Yet many of those injuries have occurred in certain types of locations.

 Where Slip and Fall Accident Often Occur